-Booking shall have multiple means of direct communication capabilities with all staff control stations in inmate housing areas, including telephone, intercom and radio.
+Booking shall have multiple means of direct communication capabilities with all staff control stations in incarcerated person housing areas, including telephone, intercom, and radio.

-The Booking staff shall be responsible for monitoring fire, smoke and life safety alarms and shall have the means to summon assistance in the event of an emergency.
+The Booking staff shall be responsible for monitoring fire, smoke, and life-safety alarms and shall have the means to summon assistance in the event of an emergency.